 Download the FREE Buy Michigan Now App: This app contains a directory of Michigan-based businesses and a Grocery Guide that will help you find new products to try.
 Text BUYMINOW to 57780 and they will send you a link to download the app or search Buy Michigan Now in the App Store or GooglePlay.
 If you’re not a fan of apps you can also find similar information at www.BuyMichiganNow.com.

 Pledge: One way to convince more businesses to buy or sell Michigan-made products is to demonstrate that as a community we care that they do.
-If you are willing to “…be part of the solution by speaking positively about the state, learning about our products and services, and making a concerted effort to buy from Michigan businesses,” then add your name and zip code to this pledge.
-Invite friends and family to join you.
-The higher the number of committed people grows, the stronger the message to the business community that we care where their dollars and ours are going.
+If you are willing to “…be part of the solution by speaking positively about the state, learning about our products and services, and making a concerted effort to buy from Michigan businesses,” then take that pledge and invite friends and family to join you.

 Attend the Buy Michigan Now Festival: For the past five years, Northville has hosted this celebration of local businesses and products.
 You’ll find Michigan-made apparel and accessories, art, jewelry, pet food, patio furniture, rain barrels, and more.
 All of the participating businesses are Michigan-based and they come from over 60 communities around the state.
 It’s also a foodie’s delight, chock full of marinades, spices, sauces, and sweets to sample and take home.
 Talented local musicians provide the soundtrack, and there’s plenty of activities for the children as well.